William Terriss: Life and early career

 Over the next few years he established his acting career.
-His handsome presence, fine voice, friendly demeanour and gallant bearing made him one of Britain's most popular actors.
+His good looks, presence, fine voice, friendly demeanour and gallant bearing made him one of Britain's most popular actors.
+Moira Shearer described him as "Byronically handsome, charmingly impudent, of great courage and rather less brain".
 Because of his swashbuckling style, he became famous in hero parts and was known as "Breezy Bill".
 In 1873, at the Strand Theatre, he appeared as Doricourt in the comedy The Belle's Stratagem, which was a long-running success.
 He then returned to Drury Lane, playing in such roles as Romeo in Romeo and Juliet, and was popular as Captain Molyneux in Dion Boucicault's The Shaughraun, among others.
 He continued to play in various London theatres in the mid-1870s such roles as Julian Peveril in a successful adaptation of Peveril of the Peak and the title role in the stage adaptation of Nicholas Nickleby at the Adelphi Theatre.
 In 1878 he had a hit as Squire Thornhill in Olivia, an adaptation by W. G. Wills of The Vicar of Wakefield, alongside Ellen Terry and Hermann Vezin.
 Among other roles, especially in melodrama, in the late 1870s, he was Captain Absolute in The Rivals.